Article Index

 3. Encouraging and ensuring the inclusion of international topics and education in NLPA.

-Undocumented Immigrant Collaborative
+Immigrant Collaborative

-1) The Clinical/Forensic Team that seeks to identify, promote and develop culturally competent clinical and forensic guidelines to more effectively assist undocumented immigrants.
-This team will discuss and clarify clinical and forensic considerations and guidelines for the provisions of mental health services to undocumented Latino communities.
-Documents that respond to this goal will be placed on a Google Document on NLPA website.
-Once installed NLPA members will be invited to add resources.
-This team is led by Dr. Claudia Antuña. [email protected] and Dr. Alfonso Mercado[email protected]
+1) Clinical/Forensic Team: The Clinical/Forensic Team seeks to identify, promote, and develop culturally competent and empirically supported strategies to work more effectively with immigrant populations in clinical and forensic settings.
+This team will discuss and clarify clinical and forensic considerations and guidelines for the provision of mental health services to Latinx/e immigrant communities.
+Documents that respond to this goal will be placed on a Google Document on the NLPA website.
+Once installed, NLPA members will be invited to add resources.
+This team is led by Dr. Cassandra Bailey, PhD [email protected]

 Afro-Latinx